Election Equipment Certification

 The Board received valuable responses from the attendees, giving a full perspective of both the voter’s and the Election Day worker’s experience with each vendor’s equipment.
 The demonstration also served as an opportunity for Board’s staff to gain further insight on the technical capabilities of the equipment.

 N. Final Staff Recommendation to the Board of Elections

 The Board of Elections staff intends to provide a final recommendation to the Board by late Summer 2021.

 Once the purchase is approved by the Board, the Board of Elections intends to begin acceptance testing and installation of the new voting equipment by Winter 2021-2022.

-The Board of Elections hopes to complete installation, testing, and poll worker training for the new equipment by the spring of 2022, with the intention of implementing the new voting equipment for the first time for the May 2022 primary gubernatorial election.
+The Board of Elections plans to complete installation, testing, and poll worker training for the new equipment by the spring of 2022, with the intention of implementing the new voting equipment for the first time during the May 2022 primary gubernatorial election.

 Return to the Top